If you have just bought a new home, you are well aware of the excitement that surrounds your purchase, as you have taken a big step in your life.

 From setting up the purchase of a home to closing it down, moving and moving, there’s a lot to celebrate when you become a homeowner, but there’s also a lot of responsibility when you start taking care of your new home.
 This responsibility is to ensure that it is safe because there are several important areas to consider.

-We’ve been helping people move into a new home for over 35 years and we’ve taken up some of the important security measures you need to check when you move in.
+We’ve been helping people settle into a new home for over many years and we’ve picked up some of the important safety precautions you need to check when moving in.
 Follow this useful security checklist to make sure your new place is ready to go!

 When it comes to something electricity in your home, there is a simple rule to follow: if it doesn’t seem right, it’s best to have it checked out.
 It may be a cord or a damaged wire or a socket that doesn’t look right.
 It may seem like nothing, but these little details can potentially lead to a fire in the event of a problem.